 The 18 hour version could be downloaded in the background while you are online doing other things.
 You could then watch it in smaller segments.
 I watch it in 30 minute segments.
 MKR and MaFS could have their 18 hour equivalents.

 The Bachelor type shows are reported as feeding massive amounts of alcohol to the women and delaying filming late into the night in the hope that the women will do stupid things.
 Given the rules about unequal representation of men and women, the producers have to create a situation where the women make themselves appear stupid.
-Bachelorette are not restricted by the same rule and can just do anything to make the men look stupid.
-The bachelorette shows can also start feeding alcohol to the men for breakfast instead of waiting until lunch or the evening.
+Bachelorette are not restricted by the same rule and can do anything to make the men look stupid.
+The Bachelorette shows can also start feeding alcohol to the men for breakfast instead of waiting until lunch or the evening.

 Police now have to wear body cameras to reveal the truth about encounters with the public.
 In reality television, the only reality would be body cameras with live feeds fitted to all contestants, staff, and hangers on during the whole show.
 Modern technology makes that easy.